costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

   * Number of timeout components (weak-safety): 0
 ```

-Let us imagine we forget adding the last constraint in the previous circuit (called `unsafe_iszero.circom`):
+Let us imagine we forget adding the last constraint in the previous circuit (and we call the file `unsafe_iszero.circom`):
 ```text
 template IsZero() {
     signal input in;